PGAdrian00/AssemblerPlayground/README.md

 # AssemblerPlayground
-- Learning the use of asm through exercise and working my way to be able to understand reverse engeneering part 1.
+- Learning the use of asm through exercise and working my way to be able to understand reverse engeneering.
   - In rec.asm I go through the basic hello world type exercise and a basic(not so intuitive) for loop :)
   - In math.asm I implement functions using proc and endp and define arrays of numbers to go through and find different things:
     - a -> find the prime numbers